petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/claritys-content-management-requirements.md

 ### Manage reusable digital assets with low technical effort

-Clarity wants their digital asset management solution to be accessible to marketing, sales, and legal personnel in addition to IT staff.
+Clarity wants their digital asset management solution to grant access to marketing, sales, and legal personnel in addition to IT staff.
 Employees should be able to create, organize, share, and permission assets with a straightforward interface that integrates with other content management features.

 ### Produce website content with well-defined structures that accelerate development without limiting creativity